mageed/libr559c/README.md

 **iSchool@UBC Student Portal:** http://connect.ubc.ca

-1. Course Rationale & Goal:
+## 1. Course Rationale & Goal:

-Rationale/Background: Python is a remarkably powerful dynamic programming language that is used for a very wide variety of application domains, including text processing, data mining and analytics, and web development.
+**Rationale/Background:** Python is a remarkably powerful dynamic programming language that is used for a very wide variety of application domains, including text processing, data mining and analytics, and web development.
 Python’s very clear, readable syntax (e.g., use of English keywords where other languages use punctuation) and strong introspection capabilities make it an ideal choice for novice programmers.
 Indeed, more and more instructors are adopting the language for introductory programming courses.

-Goal: The goal of this course is to teach programming concepts using the Python programming language.
+**Goal:** The goal of this course is to teach programming concepts using the Python programming language.
 The course is designed to be self-standing and proceeds from basic- to medium- and advanced concepts and assumes no prior programming experience.
 For an IT professional, programming skills are almost indispensable: General understanding of programming and programming experience both improve students’ overall understanding of information systems and help develop their general problem solving skills.
 Programming skills are also essential for analysis and mining of information users’ behaviors and communities.
 Good programming skills significantly boost work productivity and students usually utilize them during their program of study and throughout their professional lives.

-Potential audiences for this course are:
+**Potential audiences for this course are:**

 •	People with little or no programming and IT experience who want to acquire a medium-to-advanced level understanding of programming generally and Python specifically.
 •	People planning to take (or have taken) courses on text analytics, social media mining, information retrieval, information visualization, human-information interaction, natural language processing, machine learning, web and database design, or similar courses, who want to prepare for, or significantly advance, carrying out work and research in these areas.

-2. Course Objectives:
+## 2. Course Objectives:
 Upon completion of this course students will be able to:
 •	Identify, analyze, assess, and solve a problem or need using Python programming.
 [1.1]
 •	Apply Python programing knowledge to practical information access, extraction, retrieval, and data (e.g., text) mining tasks.
 [1.2]